meyskens/linux-itf/src/lemp/loadtesting/index.md

 Transfer/sec: 1.29MB
 ```

-3461.15 requests/sec is already a bit less than the 10 000 requests/sec we requestedm we also see a maximum load time of 19 seconds!
+3461.15 requests/sec is already a bit less than the 10 000 requests/sec we requested we also see a maximum load time of 19 seconds!
 We have already exceeded our throughput here!

 :::warning StuVM Network